Diaspora writers that perfectly capture the South Asian experience

 Covering a variety of genres and styles so there’s something for every literary taste

-“Na mein lion, na main tiger, dono ka mix, they call me liger,” says Vijay Deverakonda’s character in the upcoming Liger film.
-A true third culture kid, if we may say so ourselves since his mother describes him in the trailer as “Ek lion aur tiger ki aulad hai yeh, cross-breed hai mera beta.”
+“Na mein lion, na main tiger, dono ka mix, they call me liger,” says Vijay Deverakonda’s character in the Liger film.
+He is a true third culture kid (TCK), if we may say so ourselves since his mother describes him in the trailer as “Ek lion aur tiger ki aulad hai yeh, cross-breed hai mera beta.”

-The term TCK was coined by sociologist Ruth Hil Useem in the 1950s, referring to children of immigrants who are constantly playing a balancing game between the inherited culture from their parents’ birth country and that of the country in which they grow up.
-Multi-hyphenated by birth, TCKs can access the best of both worlds, but also deal with the societal expectations of each, a lifelong tension that Mindy Kaling neatly captured in her hit show Never Have I Ever.
-Revolving around hormonal teenager Devi, her misunderstood mother Nalini and enough TCKs to fill a sangeet hall, the show pulls from Kaling’s own experience of growing up as a first generation immigrant in the US.
+The term TCK was coined by sociologist Ruth Hil Useem in the 1950s, referring to children of immigrants who are constantly playing a balancing game between the inherited culture from their parents’ birth country and that of the country where they grew up.
+Multi-hyphenated by birth, TCKs can access the best of both worlds but also deal with the societal expectations of each, a lifelong tension that Balli Kaur Jaswal neatly captured in her book Erotic Stories for Punjabi Widows, Tweak Book Club’s November pick (get a copy here).
+Set in Southall, London, we follow the protagonist, Nikki, a law school dropout who takes on a job teaching a creative writing class for women through the local gurudwara.

 South Asian writers capture what some have come to call the “immigrant time capsule effect.”
 “The homeland of their memories haunts the descendants in their new land and remains alive in the diaspora,” as Minyoung Lee puts it.